ike9000e/Classic-AltTab/readme.md

 ===================================

-	Similarly to the built-in Alt-Tab feature in Windows, shows a menu that allows selecting windows to switch to.
+	Similarly to the built-in Alt-Tab feature in Windows, shows a menu that allows selecting a task to switch to.
 	Replacement for task switching with Alt-Tab and Alt-Shift-Tab keys.

-	Unlike modern Windows feature, shows only simple list as icons and text.
+	Compared to modern task switching, shows only simple list as icons and text.
 It doesn't group windows of the same type or from the same process.
-The list is one-dimensional, which should make navigation fast and efficient.
+The list is one-dimensional, which should make navigation faster, where necessary.

 	Use as an auxiliary task switching, rather than replacement, possible via command-line user configuration.